Part 4 - Where to Now?

 You right-click on the central panel of the 'Manage Working Sets' dialog and select the 'Store Main Tab View History' option, which captures the views that you have open as you close down your work station.
 If you also select the 'Apply When Model Opens' option, the system will automatically open those views when you open your model in the next work session.
 Alternatively, you could use the 'Open Working Set' option when you are ready to resume that work, if you need to do something else first.

 Ribbons, shown at the top of the work area, provide access to almost every tool and facility in Enterprise Architect.
 Each ribbon supports a domain of work - such as designing the model components and structure - and is divided into segments to group the tools and facilities according to the structure or function the tools support.

-- Browsers - such as the Project Browser, Element Browser or Resources window
+- Browsers - such as the 'Project' and 'Element' tabs of the Browser window

 - Properties displays - such as the Properties window itself and windows showing Notes, related Documents, Features and Constraints

 - The Trace facilities for examining and tracing relationships between pairs of elements and sequences of elements

 The Portals Window displays one of eleven Portals, and provides the facility for switching to a different Portal.
 The Portals identify tasks in particular areas of work, and provide links to the window or dialog for performing each task.
 The Guidebook and Learning Portals provide links to online information that describes a feature of Enterprise Architect and how to work with it.
 You display the Portals window by selecting the 'Explore > Portals' option at the left end of the ribbon bar.